krzyklo/photin_web/_posts/2024-10-24-Photin-Demonstrate-Type2-Superlattices-by-MOCVD.md

 Poland included (VIGO + IMIF)!
 Though, like most of players in worldwide (except UK), VIGO Photonics-MUT laboratory and Łukasiewicz IMIF use MBE technology to grow InAs/InAsSb and InAs/GaSb Type 2 superlattices for infrared detectors.
-MBE give is usually selected for antimonides+arsenides, though it is rather R&D technology, industrially more relevant is MOCVD due to lower costs.
+MBE is usually selected for antimonides+arsenides, though it is rather R&D technology, industrially more relevant is MOCVD due to lower costs.
 Photin decided to grow a few T2SLs structures, just to showcase possibilities, and to test lines feeding MOCVD reactor with metalorganic precursors (In, As and Sb), as T2SLs are also great technique to test